-Tuya powers millions of IoT devices—from smart plugs to lighting, HVAC, sensors, and commercial hardware.
-While most people interact with these devices through the Tuya or Smart Life app, developers and product teams often need deeper access: device data, remote control, automation, and integration with custom systems.
+Tuya powers millions of IoT devices—from smart plugs and lighting to HVAC systems, sensors, and commercial equipment.
+While end users interact with these devices through apps like Tuya or Smart Life, product teams often need deeper access: device data, remote control, automation workflows, and integration with custom systems.

 What Is Tuya Cloud API?